deakjahn/huge_listview/README.md

   /// How long the scroll thumb stays visible before disappearing.
 Ignored if `alwaysVisibleThumb` is true.
   /// Defaults to 1 second.
   thumbVisibleDuration = const Duration(milliseconds: 600),
+  /// Optional external LruMap to be used for cache. final LruMap<int, HugeListViewPageResult<T>>? lruMap;
 );
 ```